-The chart can use pictures or words—or both.
-It should be posted at home where he can easily see and use it.
-When your child does what he’s supposed to do, you’ll check it off.
-And he’ll earn points toward a reward.
+The chart can use pictures or words — or both.
+It should be posted at home where your child can easily see and use it.
+The plan is that when kids do what they’re supposed to do, you’ll check it off.
+Then they earn points toward a reward.

 Behavior therapy takes a very businesslike approach to helping kids with ADHD change how they act and respond to situations.
 One of the goals is to eliminate arguing at home and give kids the motivation to change without parents being so involved.

 The point of behavior therapy is to replace negative behaviors with positive ones.
 So the system of rewards and consequences is very specific.
 But whatever the reward is, it’s always coupled with praise to reinforce good behavior.
-(It’s important that your child’s teacher be aware of this plan, so she can reinforce the behavior at school, too.)
+(It’s important that your child’s teachers be aware of this plan.
+Then they can reinforce the behavior at school, too.)

 Let’s say one of the behaviors you want to change is putting off starting homework.
-On his chart, you’ll put the desired behavior: “Start my homework when I’m supposed to.”
+On the chart, you’ll put the desired behavior: “Start my homework when I’m supposed to.”

 You’ll also decide on a reward.
 It might be: “For every five times I start on time, I’ll get an extra hour of screen time.”
-So each time he does his homework with only one cue from you, you’ll mark it off and he’ll earn points.
+So each time your child does homework with only one cue from you, you’ll mark it off and your child will earn points.

-Equally important is the verbal recognition and praise he’ll get from you.
+Equally important are verbal recognition and praise from you.
 For instance, you might say, “You did a great job remembering to raise your hand in class.
 I’m really pleased with how hard you’re trying.”

-If he doesn’t remember to raise his hand, he simply doesn’t get a point.
-But he doesn’t get in trouble either, or lose any points.
+If kids don’t remember to raise their hand, they simply don’t get a point.
+But they don’t get in trouble or lose any points.
 The point is to reward positive behavior and ignore negative behavior.